jlefever/trainsim/README.md

 ### trainsim-client

 This is the user interface of our application.
 It is written in [TypeScript](https://www.typescriptlang.org/) and uses [React](https://reactjs.org/) to render our views.
 We use [npm](https://www.npmjs.com/) to manage our dependencies and [webpack](https://webpack.js.org/) to build our project.
 Building the project (with `npm run build`) will result in a bundle of `.js` and `.html` being output to the `dist/` directory.
 We use [nginx](https://www.nginx.com/) to serve this `dist/` directory to the browser.
-The `nginx.conf` also configures nginx to forward requests to trainsim-api.
-This allows the client to make requests to the api.
+The `nginx.conf` also configures nginx to forward any urls which start with `/api/` to trainsim-api.
+This allows the client to make requests to the api without using a different port.

 If you are brand new to frontend development, here are some great resources for getting started:
 - [A re-introduction to JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) - A great refresher or introduction to JavaScript